JHW5981/AceParse/README.md

 └── samples # samples of AceParse
 ```

-## Example of Loading and Displaying the Data
+## Loading and Displaying the Data

 We have uploaded the AceParse dataset to [huggingface🤗](https://huggingface.co/datasets/jihuawei/AceParse).
 You can directly import our dataset using the following code: